TL;DR

 This illustrates how chronic stress isn't just a "feeling"—it's an economic catastrophe for the individual, silently sabotaging their potential for a healthy and prosperous future.

 Your mind and body are intrinsically linked.
-When your brain perceives a constant threat, it instructs your body to prepare for battle, a state it was never designed to maintain.
+When your brain perceives a constant threat, it instructs your body to prepare for battle, a state it was generally not designed to maintain.

 The consequences are systemic and severe: